OCR-D/spec/ocrd_tool.md

 large and static (e.g. a fixed dataset or a precomputed model) and should be cached indefinitely after download by setting the `cacheable` property to `true`.

+## Input / Output file groups

+Tools should define the names of expected input file groups as a list of `USE` attributes of `mets:fileGrp` elements.
+If more than one file group is expected, this should be explained in the description of the tool.

+The output file group of the tool should be provided as a string, the `USE` attribute of the `mets:fileGrp` where the tool writes its output files by default.

+**NOTE:** Both input and output file groups can be [overridden at runtime](cli#-i---input-file-grp-grp).
+Tools must therefore ensure not to hardcode file groups.
+When multiple groups are expected, the order of the override reflects the order in which they are defined in the `ocrd-tool.json`.

 ## Definition

 <!-- Regenerate with 'shinclude -i ocrd_tool.md'.
 See https://github.com/kba/shinclude -->